openTdataCH/netexRealisationGuideSwitzerland/docs/09_timetable.md

 ## HeadwayJourneyGroup
-> **TODO** - done - but it is redundant with the information already present in TemplateServiceJourney
+> **TODO** - done - but it is redundant with the information already present in TemplateServiceJourney - therefore not needed, in my view (AM)

 ### Purpose
 `HeadwayJourneyGroup` holds all the frequency-based information of the journey, as for example when the stops of the journey are serviced the first/last time and in what interval (or at which frequency, respectively).